Caprese Pasta Salad

 I really love this recipe and the addition of garlic-infused oil.
 I am a huge garlic lover and I feel that just adds SO much to this recipe.
 Garlic power!

 What about your plans for the long Memorial Day weekend?
 Check out my post 12 Perfect Pasta Salads for more great ideas!

-*Serves 10-12 people as a side dish.
-This recipe also doubles and triples nicely if you’re feeding a large crowd.*
+- This recipe doubles and triples nicely if you’re feeding a large crowd.*

 Recipe source: adapted from annies-eats.com